YanliLi27/ScaleCAM/README.md

 # ScaleCAM (Unfinished version)

 ## The code for "Integrated feature analysis for deep learning interpretation and class_activation_maps"

+## The CAMs for signal processing were also included, refering to "A lightweight model for physiological signals-based sleep staging with multiclass CAM for model explainability", Y. Yang, Y. Li.

 > Thanks to https://github.com/frgfm/torch-cam and https://github.com/jacobgil/pytorch-grad-cam for their functions.